harrycresswell/harry/content/newsletter/23-05-01-may/index.md

 I wasn’t planning on running until a friend broke her knee and was forced to pull out.
 So I’m running on her behalf and I’m enjoying training for it.

 I’m getting into these longer runs.
-The feeling and clarity you get is something special.
+The feeling and clarity you get from them is something special.
 They also happen to be a great way to explore the city and find new spots you otherwise wouldn’t have thought to visit.

 Anyway, here’s the latest.